mandarjoshi90/triviaqa/README.md

 [TriviaQA: A Large Scale Distantly Supervised Challenge Dataset for Reading Comprehension][triviaqa-arxiv] In Association for Computational Linguistics (ACL) 2017, Vancouver, Canada.

 - The data can be downloaded from the [TriviaQA website][triviaqa-website].
+The Apache 2.0 License applies to both the code and the data.
 - Please contact [Mandar Joshi][mandar-home] (\<first-name\>90@cs.washington.edu) for suggestions and comments.

 ## Requirements